Asset parameters 1 - profits and costs

 the commission with a formula.
-For instance, when the minimum total commission is 1$ when buying less than 50 shares, calculate it with mode for any trade that was longer open than 12 hours at any new day, including Saturday and Sunday.
+For instance, when the minimum total commission is a fixed 1$ when buying less than 50 shares, calculate it with mode for any trade that was longer open than 12 hours at any new day, including Saturday and Sunday.
 This is only an approximation to the real rollover cost, as brokers have many different algorithms to calculate rollover.
 If you need to simulate rollover very precisely, use a